In a food processor, place the flour, salt, and sugar and process

 the center of the pastry outwards).)

 inch (23 cm) pie pan.
-Brush off any excess flour and tuck the overhanging
+Tuck the overhanging

-second round of pastry from the refrigerator and roll it into a 12 inch (30 cm)
+pastry from the refrigerator and roll it into a 12 inch (30 cm) circle.
+Transfer

-circle.
-Transfer to a parchment lined baking sheet, cover with plastic wrap, and
+to a parchment lined baking sheet, cover with plastic wrap, and place in the

 Preheat the oven to 400